eser/darty/README.md

 Dart is a front-end development system to allow developers to start their projects immediately.
-By Dart's convention over configuration mindset, webpack and typescript configurations are handled by dart's itself.
+By Dart's convention over configuration mindset, webpack and typescript compiler configurations are handled by dart's itself.

 This project is the product of many years of iterative development and combined community knowledge.
 However you're free to architect your code in the way that